 Image Resizing and Compression

-Image resizing makes it possible to use a single item image on the product details page, in search results, and for thumbnails.
+Image resizing lets you use one image on the product details page, in search results, and for thumbnails.
 By resizing images to an appropriate size, the resizing tool speeds up page load times and improves SEO.

-The image resizing tool generates a resized image when it is requested from the website and stores the image in the cache.
-It does not alter the original image in the File Cabinet.
+The image resizing tool generates a resized image when it's requested from the website and stores the image in the cache.
+The original image in the File Cabinet remains unchanged.

 Guidelines

-Image resizing only applies to images stored in the images folder (Web Site Hosting Files : Live Hosting Files : images).
+• Resizing only works for images in the images folder (Web Site Hosting Files : Live Hosting Files : images).

-The resizing tool maintains the original aspect ratio.
-For example, if an image at 1200×1000 pixels is resized to a resize ID of dimensions 600×600, then the resized image renders at 600×500.
-If you want to change the aspect ratio, you must use an image editor before you upload the image.
+• The resizing tool maintains the original aspect ratio.
+For example, a 1200×1000 image resized to 600×600 is rendered at 600×500.
+If you want to change the aspect ratio, use an image editor before you upload the image.

 View Image Size IDs

-You can view image resizing settings on the Images subtab of the website setup record at Commerce > Websites > Website List.
+Find image resizing settings on the Images subtab of the website setup record at Commerce > Websites > Website List.
 If the image size IDs are already set up, the IDs and dimensions appear.
-Here you can change the maximum width and height of your image size IDs.
+You can adjust the maximum width and height of your image size IDs here.

-This screenshot shows a standard set of image size IDs and default dimensions.
+The following screenshot displays standard image size IDs and their default dimensions.

 Sample resizing IDs